-Let’s dive in and do an in-depth analysis of this Rottweiler Golden Retriever mix.
+Let’s dive in and do an in-depth analysis of this Rottweiler Golden Retriever mix in-depth.

 The History of the Rottweiler Golden Retriever Mix

-Like most relatively new hybrids in the canine world, this fido has an unknown origin.
+Like most relatively new hybrids in the canine world, this dog has an unknown origin.
 Some say they were probably created during the 1980s when purebred crosses were made to produce healthier dogs.

 Golden Retrievers originated in Scotland in the mid-19th century, where they were used as hunting dogs to retrieve waterfowl.

-They have an ability that hunters loved at home: the ability to bring back game birds without damaging it thanks to their “soft mouth”. »
+They have an ability that hunters loved at home: the ability to bring back game birds without damaging them, thanks to their “soft mouth”. »

 Goldens are one of the friendliest and most affectionate dog breeds around and are now among the most popular choices as family pets.
-They are the third most well-known breed in the United States and rank fourth in the world-renowned canine psychology book "The Intelligence of Dogs." » They are intelligent, athletic and quick to learn, with a pleasant personality that makes them excel as service dogs for the disabled, detection, hunting, as well as search and rescue dogs.
+They are the third most well-known breed in the United States and rank fourth in the world-renowned canine psychology book "The Intelligence of Dogs." » They are intelligent, athletic, and quick to learn, with a pleasant personality that makes them excel as service dogs for the disabled, detection, hunting, and search and rescue dogs.

 Apart from the American Golden Retriever, there is also a Canadian and English variant.
 There are also two categories for Goldens – one bred for the show ring, and the other are field dogs.